plehr/IoTProcessor/README.md

 ![LabPicture](docs/labpicture.jpg)

 ## Connect the client
 We connected out client with the sensor on an breadboard.
-On this picture we used a ESP32 microcontroller (NodeMCU-32S ESP32):
+On this picture we used a ESP32 microcontroller (NodeMCU-32S ESP32), a DHT11 sensor and a 10k Ohm resistor:
 ![Fritzing](docs/breadboard_overview.png)

 ## Sequence Diagram
 The connection between client and server uses a mqtt broker from stackhero.
-This broker provides the possibility that the broker asks our api for every action.
-We implemented with the documentation the routes for stackhero to handle authentification.
+This broker provides the function that the broker needs to ask our api for permission before every action.
+On the basis of a stackhero [documentation](https://www.stackhero.io/en/services/Mosquitto/documentations/Authentication-of-devices#authenticate-mqtt-users-using-an-api) we implemented routes to enable the broker to communicate with our api.
 On this picture you can see how it works:
 ![ClientESP](docs/sequence-esp.png)
 Here you can see how the connection between the client, our server and database is working.
-We can also ask the server for data.
-There are two implemented ways to ask for data: all data or filtered data.
+We can also request data from the server.
+There are two implemented ways to request data: all data or filtered data.
-The filter is applied to the database and not on server.
+The filter is applied to the database and not on the server.
 You can see on this diagram how it works:
 ![ClientBrowser](docs/sequence-browser.png)

 ## Database